jpsierens/jayeff/README.md

-convert a json to a file tree
+generate a file tree from json